molssi-seamm/molssi-seamm.github.io/docs/getting_started/installation/command-line.rst

 Now run the SEAMM Installer to install both the SEAMM environment and the available plug-ins::

-  seamm-installer --nw install --all
+  seamm-installer install --all

 This will install all of SEAMM plus all the plug-ins created by the MolSSI.
 If you wish to install all 3rd party plug-ins as well, add the ``--third-party`` flag::

-  seamm-installer --nw install --all --third-party
+  seamm-installer install --all --third-party

 If you need more control, you can also list the names of the plug-ins to install on the command line.
 For example::